U.S. Stocks Climb on Strong Jobs Report

 In Asian stock markets, Japan's Nikkei Stock Average fell 0.3%, while Hong Kong's Hang Seng Index was down 0.5%.

+In Japan, the 10-year yield rose to a five-month high of 0.105% early Friday, prompting Bank of Japan to announce a fixed-rate bond-buying operation, which sent yields back down to around 0.084%.

-In commodities, U.S.-traded crude oil prices fell 2% to $44.61 a barrel, extending overnight declines after data on Thursday showed that U.S. oil production last week rebounded strongly.
-Gold was down 0.6% to $1216.30 a troy ounce.
+In commodities, U.S.-traded crude oil prices fell 2.7% to $44.31 a barrel, extending overnight declines after data on Thursday showed that U.S. oil production last week rebounded strongly.

 Write to Georgi Kantchev at georgi.kantchev@wsj.com and Corrie Driebusch at corrie.driebusch@wsj.com